Compressed Air Systems

 - Frequent starting wears down motor and compressor

-- Pressure setting to stop must be higher than required system pressure to build storage and may increase energy use
+- The pressure setting to stop must be higher than required system pressure to build storage.
+This may increase energy use.

-- Loses of pressure control in the range of 35 psi
+- Loss of pressure control in the range of 35 psi

 - Limited to small compressors

 - Motor compressor runs continuously which reduces wear and tear associated with too many frequent motor starts

 - Tighter range of pressure (approx 10 psi)

 - Provides adequate storage and offers energy-efficient control of rotary screw, reciprocating and some centrifugal compressors

 - If applied incorrectly short cycles cause premature wear and tear.
 There is minimal or no power savings on lubricant-injected rotary screw compressors

 - There needs to be proper blow down time and the storage capacity required for lubricant-injected rotary compressors to achieve energy savings and prevent lubricant foaming